seniorjoinu/candid-gradle-plugin/README.md

 candid {
-  didPath = "path to the did file" getPath = "path to the generated kotlin file" genPackage = "package of the generated kotlin file" }
+  didPath = "path to the did file" genPath = "path to the generated kotlin file" genPackage = "package of the generated kotlin file" }
 ```